indeedeng/starfish/README.md

 FOSS Funds are democratized - anyone who has contributed to open source in a given cycle gets to vote that cycle for the project they are excited about.
 *You can use Starfish to determine which of your employees are eligible to vote within a specific time range.*

-For More Info on what a FOSS Contributor Fund is, and how to start your own, [Click Here](https://fosdem.org/2019/schedule/event/community_sustaining_foss_projects_democratizing_sponsorship/)
+For More Info on what a FOSS Contributor Fund is, and how to start your own, [Watch This Talk from FOSDEM](https://fosdem.org/2019/schedule/event/community_sustaining_foss_projects_democratizing_sponsorship/) or [Read This Post on Indeed's Engineering Blog](https://engineering.indeedblog.com/blog/2019/07/foss-fund-six-months-in/)

 # Getting Started
 ### Prerequisites